dimaip/Dimaip.GroupBy/README.md

 }
 ```

-In a similar way you can group nodes based on very complex EEL expressions, let your imagination fly!
+In a similar way you can group nodes based on a very complex EEL expressions, let your imagination fly!

 ## Credit